 Take off?
 Are we flying?
 That pilot sounds a lot like Christian!
 Al is here?
 I try to stay awake, but consciousness keeps coming and fading.
 I know we’re in a helicopter—I can hear the blades.
 Christian rented a helicopter to come for me!
 I must still be groggy because the pilot is talking to someone about landing and he still sounds like Christian.
 Hell, maybe I’m delirious.
 I’m so glad to be away from Edward and Harris.
 I gave that psychotic fucker an ass-whipping he’ll never forget… but what about Harris?
 He’s still out there and he threatened to kill Christian.
 Well, not if I see you first, you sorry ass bastard!
 I have to sleep again… I close my eyes.

 Now I see those horrible fluorescent lights going pass before my eyes—you know, like you see in the movies when they are rushing someone to the O.R.
-I know they are not rushing me to the O.R.
+I know they’re not rushing me to the O.R.
 I know that I’m going to be fine, but they don’t know it yet.
 I reach for the first arm I see.
 The young uniformed woman looks down at me.
 I move the oxygen mask from my mouth.
 “Stop!”
 I hear her yell.

 “I’m dehydrated.”
 I squeak, my voice almost completely gone.
 “No food or water.
 He drugged me three or four days ago.
 Nothing else,” I tell her.
 She smiles and nods.

 “Thank you,” she says, squeezing my hand.
-“Go to sleep.”
+“Rest, now.”
 I nod and close my eyes.

 I don’t know how much time has passed when I open my eyes again.
-I am lying comfortably in a hospital bed wearing one of those not-so-comfortable hospital gowns and an even less comfortable IV.
+I’m lying comfortably in a hospital bed wearing one of those not-so-comfortable hospital gowns and an even less comfortable IV.
 Christian is on my left side rubbing circles into my hand and Al is on my right typing into his phone.